‘Sloppy’: Trump downplays shock over leaked Signal chat about Houthi attack

 The article created a splash in Washington, DC, almost as soon as it was published.
 Questions were raised about why sensitive information was discussed on a non-government platform, and whether the text messages would be preserved, as required by federal records laws.

-Some of those questions were put directly to two of the participants in the Signal chat, Central Intelligence Agency (CIA) director John Ratcliffe and Director of National Intelligence Tulsi Gabbard, who attended Tuesday’s Senate Intelligence Committee hearing.
+Some of those questions were put directly to two of the participants in the Signal chat, CIA Director John Ratcliffe and Director of National Intelligence Tulsi Gabbard, who attended Tuesday’s Senate Intelligence Committee hearing.

 “ This was not only sloppy.
 It not only violated all procedures, but if this information had gotten out, American lives could have been lost.
 If the Houthis had this information, they could reposition their defensive systems,” said Senator Mark Warner, the top Democrat on the committee.